 *HOW TO MAKE ENGLISH MUFFINS WITHOUT PANS OR RINGS

 You can still make terrific English muffins without tart pans or rings.
 They may not be perfectly round but they will still taste quite lovely.
 Simply flatten the balls of dough slightly and amply space them on baking sheets.

 Recipe Testers Reviews

 I already have a recipe for English muffins that everyone loves, but this recipe, even though it's a little more involved and time-consuming, tops my other one.
-I think a longer rising time, the shagginess of the dough, and the high-temperature bake combine to produce a muffin that’s crisp on the outside, chewy (and dimpled, of course) on the inside.
+I think the longer rising time, the shagginess of the dough, and the high-temperature bake combine to produce a muffin that’s crisp on the outside, chewy (and dimpled, of course) on the inside.
 The crispy outside was the best part for us.

 The trickiest part was working with the dough.
 As the recipe says, the dough will be sticky.
 I was constantly dipping my hands in flour so that I could work with the dough.
 And that was fine.
 Dividing the dough and shaping it into balls was the hardest part, but once I got the hang of it, it worked out pretty well.